particle-iot/app-notes/AN018-Tracker-Level/README.md

 - Run **Particle: Configure Workspace for Device**, select version 1.5.4-rc.1, 2.0.0-rc.3, or later, Tracker, and your device.
 - Run **Particle: Flash application (local)**.

+Make sure you've used the [**Mark As Development Device**](https://docs.particle.io/tutorials/product-tools/development-devices/) option for your Tracker device in your Tracker product.
+If you don't mark the device as a development device it will be flashed with the default or locked product firmware version immediately after connecting to the cloud, overwriting the application you just flashed.

 ### Add the libraries

 From the command palette in Workbench, **Particle: Install Library** then enter **SparkFun_ADS1015_Arduino_Library**.
 Repeat for **MCP23008-RK**.